Common Questions about Academic Advising

 How and when can I change my course schedule?

-If you have access to online registration via Self-Service, you can add/drop course online via Student Planning.
-If you do not have online registration access or you need further assistance, you can call (630-844-6870) or stop by the main office of the Crouse Center for Academic Advising (Eckhart Hall 310) to schedule an appointment with your advisor.
-Or, you can stop in during the center’s drop-in hours (Fridays, 8 a.m. – 5 p.m. during fall/spring, 8 a.m. – 4:30 p.m. during summer).
+If you have access to online registration via Self-Service, you can add or drop a course online via Student Planning.
+If you do not have online registration access or you need further assistance, you can call 630-844-6870 or stop by the main office of the Crouse Center for Academic Advising in Eckhart Hall 310 to schedule an appointment with your advisor.
+You can also stop in during the Crouse Center’s drop-in hours on Fridays (8 a.m.–5 p.m. during fall and spring semesters, 8 a.m.–4:30 p.m. during summer modules).
 It is important to remember that all additions to your schedule must be completed prior to the second week of classes, or the second class meeting (for courses meeting once per week).

 How do I know if I’m on track to graduate?